Neighbors Care Alliance (NCA)

 - Iskashitaa Refugee Network – Providing support to older adult refugees throughout Pima County.
 Harvesting and gleaning unwanted produce and distributing to community partners and residents.

-- IMPACT of So.
-AZ in Catalina, AZ– Serving older adults with meal delivery and transportation residing in northwest Pima County including Oro Valley, Marana, and Catalina.
+- IMPACT of Southern Arizona– Serving older adults with meal delivery and transportation residing in northwest Pima County including Oro Valley, Marana, and Catalina.

-- Interfaith Community Services of Tucson– Serving older adults and people with disabilities in 28 zip code areas of Pima County.
+- Interfaith Community Services– Serving older adults and people with disabilities in 28 zip code areas of Pima County.
 (Please visit the ICS website to determine if your neighborhood is included).

 - Lend A Hand – Serving older adults in Campus Farm, Limberlost, Rillito Bend, Mountain View, Richland Heights East, Richland Heights West, Winterhaven, Hedrick Acres, Mountain/1st, Samos, Campbell/Grant and Jefferson Park Neighborhoods.

-- Mobile Meals of So AZ – Serving special diet meals to homebound individuals who are unable to cook and have special dietary needs.
+- Mobile Meals of Southern Arizona – Serving special diet meals to homebound individuals who are unable to cook and have special dietary needs.
 Service area includes City of Tucson, Green Valley and Sahuarita.

 - Old Fort Lowell Live-At-Home – Serving older adults and individuals with disabilities who reside within the boundaries of the Old Fort Lowell Neighborhood, which encompasses the area of Swan Road to the Pantano Wash and the Rillito River to Glenn Road.